r52/quasar/docs/widgetqs.rst

     var websocket = quasar_create_websocket();

-``quasar_create_websocket()`` is a globally defined function only available to widgets loaded in Quasar with the ``dataserver`` parameter set to ``true``.
+``quasar_create_websocket()`` is a globally defined function only available to widgets loaded in Quasar when the ``dataserver`` parameter is set to ``true``.
 This function creates a WebSocket object connecting to Quasar's Data Server.

 Once the connection is established, we then need to authenticate with the Data Server to establish our widget's identity.
-Widgets loaded in Quasar can achieve this simply by calling the (similarity defined) global function ``quasar_authenticate(websocket)`` in the WebSocket's ``onopen`` handler:
+Widgets loaded in Quasar can achieve this simply by calling the (similarity defined) global function ``quasar_authenticate()`` in the WebSocket's ``onopen`` handler, supplying our ``websocket`` connection object as an argument:

 .. code-block:: javascript